aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to ODS in C++ Applications" h2="Convert MHTML to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to ODS?</h2>

+MHTML (MIME HTML) is a web page archive format that is used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+On the other hand, ODS (OpenDocument Spreadsheet) is an open standard for electronic spreadsheets, which is used for storing tabular data.
+It is a popular format for creating and sharing spreadsheets.
+Therefore, it is necessary to convert MHTML to ODS in order to access the data stored in MHTML files in a spreadsheet format.

-Converting MHTML to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+<h2>How Aspose.Total helps for MHTML to ODS Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert MHTML to ODS in C++.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other components.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to ODS.
+This two-step process is simple and efficient, and it can be used to quickly convert MHTML to ODS in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}